D-Links Links selector for all vehicles

 High Clearance Option:

 The high clearance option gives you a bend on the rear lower links to help clear obstacles.
 You may find on certain vehicles this will leave your drive shaft more exposed to damage.
-Some folks will put spacers between the link and rod end to achieve to clock the driveshaft upwards out of the way.
+Some folks will put spacers between the link and rod end on the upper link to achieve more "clock" in the driveshaft upwards out of the way.
+High clearance requires a full set of links because bent lowers will bind when used with straight uppers.
+All links need to be bent to work.

 D-links uses the Traxxas revo rod ends with our product.
 They have proven to be reliable and long lasting.
 We do sell replacement rod ends in case you wear yours out.